nicolaspiet/jklm-word-bot/README.md

 <h1>Settings:</h1>

 ```
-# Set this to True for long words.
+# Set this to True for long words (Not recommended if you want to look a little bit legit.).
 long_words = True/False
+# Set this to True for instant typing (Not recommended if you want to look a little bit legit.)
+instant_typing = True/False
 ```
 <br/>